camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md

 ### Are public links indexed by search engines?

-No, they aren't.
+No, they are not indexed by search engines.
 Unless you share it with someone, people will not find your link on the web.

 ### Are public links deleted when I delete my account?